Sherlockboy/LaravelStore/README.md

 ##### Authorized user

-For authorized user this part is spited in two different parts: left with `address form` to add new delivery address and right, simple selector which allows to select delivery address.
+For authorized user this part is splitted into two different parts: left with `address form` to add new delivery address and right, simple selector which allows to select delivery address.